-Tap the Bench Elevation icon on the shortcut bar to bench the blade focus directly.
+Tap the Bench Elevation icon icon in the shortcut bar to bench the blade focus directly.
 This sets Cut/Fill to 0.00 and you can enter an offset above or below the benched height to get guidance to.

 Alternatively: